 Shirred Eggs with Shallots and Thyme

 This fussy-sounding egg dish is anything but!
 John Pitblado, who expertly teaches our Egg Technique class, always mentions that these eggs can be baked in a mug, canning jar or ramekin and that it’s easy to double, triple or quadruple the recipe for your growing brunch crowds.
 You can assemble these ahead of time and keep them on a tray in the fridge; once you bake them, they should be eating rather quickly to prevent setting too much in their vessels.
-Use good-quality heavy cream and plenty of cheese!Print this recipe
+Use good-quality heavy cream and plenty of cheese!Print Recipe Pin Recipe

 This recipe serves 4.